estatewatch/11ty-estatewatch/src/estates/concordeclose.md

 But the figure includes £2m of costs associated with a separate cost appraisal [report](/images/arcus.pdf) commissioned by Arcus and effectively double counts these costs in its own estimate (see appendix 7 of the BNP Paribas report).

-As of October 2020, Home Group were still in pre-application discussions with Hounslow ahead of submission of a new planning application.

 __Links:__
 Home Group's website - [https://www.homegroup.org.uk/about-us/working-with-us/development-partners/regeneration/concorde-close/?](https://www.homegroup.org.uk/about-us/working-with-us/development-partners/regeneration/concorde-close/?)